IBM/aspera-cli/README.md

 - `aspera-license` - the license file (located in the same directory as `ascp` or in `../etc`)

-These components can be installed either by installing the Aspera transfer software or by executing the `ascli` command.
+These components can be installed either by installing the Aspera transfer software or by running the `ascli` command.

 #### Installation of `ascp` through `transferd`

 The easiest option to install `ascp` is through the use of the IBM Aspera Transfer Daemon (`transferd`).
-Install using `ascli` for the current platform with:
+Install it using `ascli` (for the current platform) with:

 ```shell
 ascli config transferd install